 It was during this period of turmoil that our agency learned about StoryBrand.
-Developed by Nashville-based, best-selling author Donald Miller, the StoryBrand Framework is a marketing messaging framework based on the hero’s journey.
-This messaging framework helps businesses and professionals simplify their brand messaging by taking a story-driven approach to communication that places the customer at the center of everything.
+Developed by Nashville-based author, Donald Miller, the StoryBrand Framework is a brand messaging framework based on a hero’s journey.
+It uses a story-driven approach to help businesses simplify their messaging.
+It's a communication method that places the customer at the center of everything.

 What’s the StoryBrand Framework?